A selection of issues at stake in the presidential election and their impact on Americans, in brief:

 An estimated 11.5 million illegal immigrants are living and often working in the United States.
 Figuring out what to do with them has confounded Washington for years.

-Lax enforcement could mean more illegal immigrants competing with citizens for jobs and some social services, without necessarily paying income taxes.
+Lax enforcement could mean more illegal immigrants competing with citizens and legal immigrants for jobs and some social services.
 A too-tight policy could mean farmers and others in industries that rely on the cheaper labor of illegal immigrants are left begging for workers, passing higher costs on to everyone else or going out of business.

 The income gap between the rich and everyone else is getting larger, while middle incomes stagnate.
 That's raised concerns that the middle class isn't sharing in economic growth as it used to.